grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 * Since enough of you are getting the readings done early, I'm moving the due times to 10:00 p.m.
 (I'll start/finish reading them before then.)
+* The autograder for today is brand new.
+It may have bugs.
+* Make sure that the autograder runs correctly!

 Notes from the surveys